 There don’t seem to have been any campaigns against blood-letting itself.
 Nor was anyone arguing that doctors weren’t the right people and generally competent for the job of treating illness.
 The use of leeches may have seemed like civilised progress from the barber’s crude blades.
 Meanwhile blood-letting was plainly a very impressive concrete treatment – they wouldn’t be using it if it didn’t work.
 In anyone else’s hands, cutting into someone’s blood vessels would be criminal assault!
 No one criticised it as – in 1815 – they criticised using a tisane of hay as a treatment.
 Blood-letting wasn’t finally given up until well over 100 years later.

 Looking back, we might criticise how it took over 100 years for some simple counting to persuade the profession to stop a useless treatment.
-But we can see that they used the best theories and methods that they had – and that they ‘meant it for the best’.
-In retrospect, the medical profession was acting ethically.
-It was not plainly culpable for its poor treatment choice.
-The poor have always had to turn to folk cures, but no one would have campaigned to take the task of curing illness from the institutions of medicine.
+But we can see that before that they used the best theories and methods available – and that they ‘meant it for the best’.
+The medical profession took a fairly ethical approach.
+The blood-letting cure was no better than a quack’s, but the motives, theory and technology were honourable at the time.
+The poor have always had to turn to folk cures, but no one would have campaigned to take the job of curing illness from the institutions of medicine.

 Some take away points